spacetelescope/webbpsf/docs/relnotes.rst

     * ``psutil`` strongly recommended for cross-platform detection of available free RAM to enable better parallelization.

+* Improved packaging infrastructure.
+Thanks to Christine Slocum, Erik Bray, Mark Sienkiewicz, Michael Droetboom, and the developers of the `Astropy affiliated package template <https://github.com/astropy/package-template>`_.
+  Thanks in particular to Christine Slocum for integration into the STScI SSB software distribution.

 * Improvements to parallelization code.
 Better :ref:`documentation for parallelization <performance_and_parallelization>`.
 PyFFTW3 replaced with pyFFTW for optimized
   FFTs (yes, those are two entirely different packages).

 * New GUI using the wxpython widget toolkit in place of the older/less functional Tkinter tool kit.
 Thanks to Klaus Pontoppidan for useful advice in